Guide to Drama Movies to Watch

 Shukichi and Tomi, now close to seventy, take a trip to Tokyo to visit their children before it’s too late.
 When they arrive in the city, however, the reception is not what they expected: the eldest son Koichi and his sister Shige have too many work commitments and seem to experience the visit of their elderly parents more as a nuisance than as a joy.

 The most famous movie of Corpse is one of the greatest masterpieces in the history of cinema.
 For an entire generation of directors and film critics the most important film ever made.
 In fact, the sensitivity with which the master of Japanese cinema Ozu filmed a key theme of human life is incredible.
 Parents who age and are pushed aside as the rush of modern life no longer leaves room for authentic communication.
-The journey of the two elderly parents to the big city.
-Their composure and apparent naivety, typically oriental, with which they do not give importance to the indifference they perceive from their children.
-Movies not to be missed absolutely, to see and see again and again.

 Watch Tokyo Story